dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v1.5.0
+- Bandwidth consumed by Wget is shown
+- Bug fixes and optimizations

 #### v1.4.0
 - Links being processed are numbered and the connection time is shown to get the idea of how the things are going, as well as the elapsed time.
 - Sitemap generation